ken-warren/IncentiveStructure/README.md

 ## Objectives
 1. To analyze individual and overall agents performance by calculating mean, median, standard deviation, minimum and maximum of the number of tasks completed.
-2. To design an easy to understand and implement incentive structure by;
+2. To design an easy to understand and implement incentive  by;
  a) Developing a per-task payment rate that meets the financial criteria.
  b) Proposing a weekly performance bonus to motivate the agents near the top performers.